How to Prepare for Coding Interviews: Your No-Sweat Guide

 2. Start with Brute Force: What's the most obvious, clunky solution?
 Say it!
 "Well, the brute-force approach would be to check every single combination..."
 This proves you can solve the problem and gives you a baseline to optimize from.

 3. Think About the Data: Look at the inputs.
 Is it a sorted array?
 Two-pointer techniques should come to mind.
 Does the problem mention "top K"?
 That’s a huge hint for heaps.
-Honing this skill is a lot like learning how to debug code effectively.
+Honing this skill is a lot like learning effectively.

 Is It Okay to Postpone an Interview?